 Boeing 737

-The Boeing 737 is the most popular twin jet airliner in the world.
+The Boeing 737 is one of the most popular twin jet airliners in the world.
 More than 10,000 aircraft have been built spread over four generations of the 737.
 The aircraft is quite a generic overall appearance: low mounted swept wings with two engines under the wings and horizontal stabilisers attached to the rear fuselage.
 All have the somewhat pointed nose of the early Boeing jets, the 707, 727 and 737, including the V shaped bottom edge of the cockpit side windows.
 Early versions also have two eyebrow windows on each side, which may be painted over.
 Also common to all versions is the all two wheel gear, of which the nose gear has large gear doors and the main gear has no covers for the wheels at all.

 The nose of the Boeing 737, still with eyebrow windows, used until the 737NG.
 Also note the V shape of the bottom of the cockpit side windows and large nose gear doors.